ericksoen/opentelemetry-examples/README.md

 ## OpenTelemetry and Application Architecture

 The architecture diagram below shows the hosting pattern for [OpenTelemetry collectors](https://opentelemetry.io/docs/concepts/data-collection/#deployment) and our sample application.
+The available routes to users of our sample service are displayed in magenta while the flow of telemetry data is shown in green.

 ![Open Telemetry Hosting Architecture](./images/OpenTelemetryArchitecture.png)

-Second, the OpenTelemetry configuration for the Gateway service transmits data to [HoneyComb](https://www.honeycomb.io/blog/all-in-on-opentelemetry/).
-If you're not interested in transmitting telemetry to HoneyComb, remove these configuration lines.
-Alternatively, HoneyComb has an accessible and easy to use [free tier](https://www.honeycomb.io/pricing/) that you may want to consider.
+The bottom right corner of the architecture diagram shows the available Gateway collector exporters for this sample implementation.
+AWS X-ray is available by default while Honeycomb, Lightstep, and New Relic are all available via optional configuration.

+Providing an API key for each of the vendors as an input variable to your Gateway infrastructure will automatically enable the exporter to that vendor back end.

 ## Security